-- S2.01 See that the Targeting Path you intend to use is clear. - S2.02 Turn head in direction of intended movement before turning steering wheel. - S2.03 Search SAM A window to target area for "Go" or "Slow" Conditions. - S2.04 When central vision is directed away from roadway, establish open POT first. - S2.05 Detect an off-target skid condition within the first second. - S2.06 Correct an off-target skid condition within the first second. - S2.07 Effectively use Central, Fringe, and Peripheral vision for searching and monitoring. - S2.08 Find LOS-POT Blockages in C and B Zones. - Guides are from: Partnership for Expert Driving, 8th edition - H = Habits from: Ten Habits of Zone Control
+- S2.01 See that the Targeting Path you intend to use is clear. - S2.02 Turn head in direction of intended movement before turning steering wheel. - S2.03 Search SAM A window to target area for "Go" or "Slow" Conditions. - S2.04 When central vision is directed away from roadway, establish open POT first. - S2.05 Detect an off-target skid condition within the first second. - S2.06 Correct an off-target skid condition within the first second. - S2.07 Effectively use Central, and Fringe vision for searching and monitoring. - S2.08 Find LOS-POT Blockages in C and B Zones.

+Guides are from: Partnership for Expert Driving, 8th edition

+H = Habits from: Ten Habits Using the Dynamics of Zone Control, 2nd edition

-Bronze Level • Strategies 3 & 4
+Unit One • Strategies 3 & 4